 Here you will find answers to some frequently asked questions about EWS1 certificates, remortgaging and selling your property.

-Find out more about EWS1 forms by watching our video.
+Find out more about EWS1 forms by watching our short video.

 What is an EWS1 form?

 EWS stands for ‘external wall system’.
 An EWS1 form is a set way for a building owner to confirm to valuers and lenders that an external wall system, including any cladding, has been assessed by a suitable expert - and whether any works are required to meet fire safety standards.

 Although the form appears to be a simple tick sheet, it can only be completed by a suitably qualified fire engineer and a lot of work has to be done first.
 This includes physical survey inspections by building surveyors to confirm the materials that have been used, construction methods and quality of work.

 What is an external wall system?

 The external wall system is the build-up of component parts of the outside wall of a residential building, including wood, brick, metal, tiles and other types of cladding that you can see, as well as, insulation, firebreak systems and cavity barriers out of sight.

 What is an EWS1 form used for?

 Lenders and valuers use the EWS1 form to help them decide whether to approve a loan.
 There are several factors taken into account by lenders, but some may decide whether to approve based on the information included in the EWS1 form.
 The form has been endorsed by the Royal Institution of Chartered Surveyors (RICS), UK Finance and the Building Societies Association.